Exec-GenEsis/ucsd-notes-genesis/MMW 13/Lectures/Lecture 6 - Trade Networks in West Africa.md

 - Possibility of an Atlantic crossing?

 Worldly Prominence under Mansa Musa (r.
 1312-1337)
+- Brought a lot of gold as alms for people, feeling it was his duty (100 Camels)
+	- When he ran out, started borrowing gold
+	- Gave so much gold in Cairo that it started to inflate its economy.
 - Famous pilgrimage to Mecca
 - Returned with scholars, architects, poets, scientists
 	- Famous madrasas and libraries at Timbuktu
-	-  Great Mosque at Djenne
+	-  Great Mosque at Djenne (Recently destroyed by Islamists)
 -  Catalan map of 1375
+- What Africa symbolized for Iberians in the 14th Century